kubeflow/community/KUBEFLOW-OUTREACH-COMMITTEE.md

 ## Committee members

-The KOC will be started with three Chairs.
-The initial co-chairs will be able to nominate up to five laeds.
-Seats on the Outreach Committee are held by an individual, not by their employer.
+The KOC may have at most three (3) Chairs and five (5) Leads.
+Seats on the KOC are held by an individual, not by their employer.

 ### Limitations on Company Representation
 No more than one seat may be held by employees of the same organization (or conglomerate, in the case of companies owning each other).